 (I may earn a small commission from the products mentioned in this post.)

 The daily aspirin and stool softener was prescribed by my doctor, however the medicines, lotions, creams, ointments, and wipes were suggestions from doctors, nurses, and physical therapists.
-I found all of these items to be useful if not necessary to aid in my recovery from knee surgery.
+I found all of these items to be useful if not necessary to aid in my recovery from knee replacement surgery.

 In the days after my surgery I had family driving back and forth from the pharmacy.
 I hope that you’re able to find these items before TKR surgery so you’re better prepared than I was.

-Asprin Plus 8 Best Over-the-Counter Medicines After Knee Replacement Surgery
+Aspirin Plus 8 Best Over-the-Counter Medicines After Knee Replacement Surgery

 No. 1 Stool Softener